 Once while browsing Reddit to better understand what premed students are most concerned about, I came across the following question:

-“How can I stand out in my medical school application if I’m not one of those gunners?”
+“How can I stand out on my medical school application if I’m not one of those gunners?”

 I laughed, not at the student’s confusion about how to outshine the competition, but at their use of the word “gunner.”
 While this was the first time I had seen the word, I knew exactly the type of student they were referring to:

-- The ones who are part of every single premed club on campus
+The ones who are part of nearly every single premed club on campus

 Imagine you could know exactly where to focus your time during college to maximize your odds of getting into medical school.